lorforlinux/docs.beagleboard.io/boards/capes/cape-interface-spec.rst

 	|                   | 25  | 26   | 3 SDA [3]_       |
 	+-------------------+-----+------+------------------+

 ..
-[3] Mutually exclusive with port 1 on Black
+[3] Port 3 is mutually exclusive with port 1 on Black

 ..
-[4] Mutually exclusive with port 2 on Black
+[4] Port 4 is mutually exclusive with port 2 on Black

 ..
-[5] On Black and AI-64 only
+[5] On Black and AI-64 only, not AI

 .. table:: I2C port mapping